 IIRC the LCRA runs the Delaware-Lackawanna Railroad, which already has a category.

 This is far too narrow to have been a vehicular bridge.

-Historicaerials shows a railroad girder here in 1952.
+Historicaerials shows a much wider bridge here in previous years.